ARCTraining/SD_tips_tools/book/part1/project-lifecycles.md

 * **Constructor**: A special method called when instantiating a new object
 ```

-The design usually includes descriptions of the architecture overview (high
+The design usually includes descriptions of the architecture overview (high-
 level design) and the design of its components (low-level design).

 ```{tip}